-Once you have enrolled onto the BSc (Hons) Psychology programme and completed the induction, Arden University will register your membership with the BPS, and cover the cost of membership whilst you are actively studying.
+Once you have enrolled onto level 4 of the BSc (Hons) Psychology with Counselling with Foundation Year programme and completed the induction, Arden University will register your membership with the BPS, and cover the cost of membership whilst you are actively studying.
 This will provide you with a wide range of resources that may help you during your studies.
 BPS membership is a mark of quality that prospective students and employers understand and value.
 It keeps open the widest range of training, development and employment opportunities for graduates.